techlib/celus/docs/user.rst

 Because different platforms focus on different types of services, the definition of interest cannot be the same.
 Some platforms offer searching capabilities, some offer full texts of journal articles or access to whole electronic books.
-In order to make it possible to distinguish between these cases, Celus uses more than one interest type.
+In order to make it possible to distinguish between these cases, CELUS uses more than one interest type.

 Interest types
 --------------

-When creating Celus, we saw two basic types of services that e-resource platforms offer - access to full texts and database searching.
+When creating CELUS, we saw two basic types of services that e-resource platforms offer - access to full texts and database searching.
 Therefore we made it possible to use different types of interest for these services and created the `Full text` and `Search` interest types.
 Thus it is possible to easily distinguish between types of platforms and in case a platform offers both types of services (e.g. EBSCO) compare the two types of interest.

 Another important aspect of interest is that users express it both when they successfully access the e-resource and when they are denied access.
-In order to incorporate this into Celus in a way that would not cause confusion (as could happen if the two types of interest were simply mixed together), we also created a corresponding types of interest called `Denial - full text` and `Denial - search`.
+In order to incorporate this into CELUS in a way that would not cause confusion (as could happen if the two types of interest were simply mixed together), we also created a corresponding types of interest called `Denial - full text` and `Denial - search`.
 These represent denial data related to the previously mentioned types of